|

 The balconies behind Lake McDonald Lodge are perfectly suited to chat with other visitors, while its zigzagging, endless shoreline provides a hideaway for those seeking solace.

-Glacier National Park Camping - Lake McDonald
+Camping Around Lake McDonald

 My preferred campground is Sprague creek, a tents-only site (cars are allowed to pull up, but no RVs) a few miles up the road from Lake McDonald Lodge.